dragonfire535/xiao/README.md

 [![Donate on Patreon](https://img.shields.io/badge/patreon-donate-orange.svg)](https://www.patreon.com/dragonfire535)
 [![Donate on PayPal](https://img.shields.io/badge/paypal-donate-blue.svg)](https://www.paypal.me/dragonfire535)

-> Note: The bot is no longer available for invite.

 Xiao is a Discord bot coded in JavaScript with [discord.js](https://discord.js.org/) using the [Commando](https://github.com/discordjs/Commando) command framework.
-With over 300 commands, she is one of the most feature-filled bots out there, and formerly served over 10,000 servers with a uniquely devoted fanbase.
+With over 300 commands, she is one of the most feature-filled bots out there.

-## Commands (311)
+## Commands (307)
 ### Utility:

 * **prefix**: Shows or sets the command prefix.